-The Oregon Invasive Species Council seeks nominations for open council seat representing Coos, Curry, Douglas, Jackson, or Josephine Counties
+The Oregon Invasive Species Council seeks nominations for TWO open council seats

-• A member who represents an entity, regardless of the form of the entity, with a headquarters or principal operations in Coos, Curry, Douglas, Jackson, or Josephine Counties with the purpose of responding to invasive species concerns.
+• A member who represents an entity, regardless of the form of the entity, with headquarters or principal operations in Coos, Curry, Douglas, Jackson, or Josephine Counties with the purpose of responding to invasive species concerns.

 Council members’ primary role is to support the advancement of Oregon’s Statewide Strategic Plan for Invasive Species.
 Members benefit from the multi-agency communication and collaboration that the OISC provides through meetings, committees, events, and communication.
 Council members are expected to participate in 3 Council meetings per year (in person or by teleconference); multi-day meetings are typically held once a year, rotating around the state, and include a field trip.
 Council members are allowed to designate an alternate if they are unable to attend a meeting.
 Council members are not paid but may be reimbursed for travel expenses associated with attending Council meetings.